makersacademy/news-summary-challenge/README.md

 ## Final Thoughts

 Although I was unable to finish the app, I gained an understanding of the Model-View-Controller relationship, XMLHttpRequest objects, and APIs.
-If I had more time, I would have used the Aylien API to display a summary and photograph from each article, with each article's link.
+I also had the opportunity to play around with Bulma, a CSS framework based on Flexbox.
+If given more time, I would have used the Aylien API to display a summary and photograph from each article, with each article's link.

 ## Author